about the artist

 Recently, Wise Women of Blair County announced Rachel as the recipient for the 2012 Arts and Letters honor for outstanding professional achievement, integrity, leadership and dedication standing in the ARTS as a reflection of the mission of women in Blair county.

-Rachel uses her passion for the arts to give to give back to her local community by serving as past President for the Pennsylvania Artists Professional Association and serving as the 2005-6 Chairperson of the "Day of the Arts" at the Juniata Gap elementary school in Altoona.
-Rachel shares her time with special needs children and horses in a wonderful program called "DREAMS GO ON", the therapeutic horsebackriding group in Hollidaysburg, PA., for over 5 years.
+Rachel uses her passion for the arts to give to give back to her local community by serving as past President for the Pennsylvania Artists Professional Association and serving as a past Chairperson of the "Day of the Arts" at the Juniata Gap elementary school in Altoona.
+Rachel shares her time with special needs children and horses in a wonderful program called "DREAMS GO ON", the therapeutic horseback riding group in Hollidaysburg, PA for over 8 years as a volunteer, Volunteer Chairperson, Horse Leader, and Board Member.